 *If you are faced to nail by hand, be sure to drill a small pilot hole in the surface of the floor board, then drive a finishing nail in until its head almost reaches floor level.
 Finish driving the nail using a hammer and a nail set.
 Afterward, fill the hole with wood putty and wipe away any excess.

 Consider a Bamboo Floor

-If you haven’t yet purchased your flooring, consider the advantages a bamboo floor offers.
+If you haven’t yet purchased your flooring, consider the advantages that bamboo flooring offers.
 Besides the fact that it’s as attractive as any hardwood flooring, it’s also way harder than almost any hardwood you can think of.
 It’s also a greener alternative since bamboo is a grass that grows immeasurably faster than a replanted hardwood tree.
 (We’re talking about 4 years vs. decades!)

 Ambient Bamboo Floors is your number one source for affordable bamboo flooring with the best quality you’ll find anywhere!
 (We’re not kidding — do an internet search and see for yourself!)
-Plus, we use only premium raw materials like Moso bamboo, which is aged 5-7 years, and all of our bamboo is sourced from FSC-certified and well-managed forests.
+Plus, we use only premium raw materials like Moso bamboo, which is aged 5-7 years, and all of our bamboo is sourced from well-managed forests.
+We can also source FSC-certified products by demand.
 We have an A+ rating with the Better Business Bureau, so you can feel confident you’re dealing with a reputable and reliable company.
 We love our bamboo flooring, and we think — no we know — you will too!